ifsmirnov/jngen/doc/printers.md

 setMod().printN().add1();
 // now printN() and add1() modifiers apply to everything being printed setMod().reset();
-// global modifier is returned to default state, you should specify local modifiers manually.
+// global modifier has returned to default state, you should specify local modifiers manually
 ```

 Note that Jngen does not interact with stl-defined operators.
 That mean that writing `cout << 123 << endl;` will print *123* regardless of which global modifiers are set.
 However, printing a std::vector **will** use global modifiers.